Financial freedom may seem like an unattainable dream, but it’s actually very achievable if you’re willing to prioritize your finances.

 Creating a budget is an important step, but it’s equally important that you know how you are actually spending your money.
 To do this, you’ll need to track all of your expenses.
 If you’ve never done this before you may be surprised to see how you are actually spending money.
 Expenses add up, and it can be eye opening to see the end result.

-You don’t need anything fancy, just use a simple spreadsheet and record your expenses at the end of each day.
+You don’t need anything fancy, just use a simple spreadsheet and record your expenses at the end of each day (you can use our free spending log).
 After tracking your expenses for a while you may want or need to adjust your budget, and you may find that you’re more careful with your money after seeing how you are really spending it.

 5. Get a Free Analysis of Your 401(k)